-Politically rooted in Europe yet geologically anchored to the African plate, Lampedusa reveals itself as an extreme liminal space: ahead looms the primordial continent—the cradle of humankind, from which the great exodus of Homo sapiens began tens of thousands of years ago.
+Politically rooted in Europe, yet geologically anchored to the African plate, Lampedusa reveals itself as a liminal space: facing it lies the African continent, cradle of the human species, from which the exodus of Homo sapiens began approximately 75,000 years ago.

-The sea captures its essence: a vibration that whispers continuity between the prehistoric past and our present.
+The sea captures its essence: a threshold between invisible boundaries.

 Lampedusa Seascape - Filippo Brancoli Pantera